enzo-dante/tech_prep/README.md

         this.name = name;
     }

-    // PROTECTED: accessibility to the variable or method is limited to the scope of the defining class & it's OOP INHERITANCE subclasses within the package protected String talk() {
+    // PROTECTED: access to the variable or method is limited to the scope of the defining class & it's OOP INHERITANCE subclasses within the package protected String talk() {
         return "This is protected speech";
     }